colibri-software/locomotive_plugins/README.md

 new object.
 To find out more take a look at the gem ['therubyracer'](https://github.com/cowboyd/therubyracer).

+Locomotive CMS also adds two helper methods to the context to help with doing simple database queries.
+The two methods are as follows:

+* mongoid_where(criteria, key, value) - criteria is a mongoid criteria, key the the field name, and value is the query value.
+This method will run a where query on the given field with the given value and return a mongoid criteria.
+* mongoid_in(criteria, key, value) - criteria is a mongoid criteria, key the the field name, and value is the query value.
+This method will run a in query on the given field with the given value and return a mongoid criteria.

 ### Rack App

 Plugins can supply a Rack Application to be used for request handling.
 Do so by